wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-add-new-resource.png" title="Create new resource" width="800" alt="Create new resource"/>
     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-add-object-resource.png" title="Adding the addObject resource" width="400" alt="Adding the addObject resource"/>

-12. Select the `POST /addObject` resource to open the design view.
-Click the **+** button under the start and select the  `getObject` operation under the `amazons3` connector from the connector list.
+11. Select the `POST /addObject` resource to open the design view.
+Click the **+** button under the start and select the  `putObject` operation under the `amazons3` connector from the connector list.

     In the **Add putObject** form, select the already created connection as **Amazon S3 Connection** from the dropdown menu and provide the following expressions to the below properties.
 Make sure to click on the `EX` button to provide the values as expressions.